-Talking to someone about your problems is not always easy, and people may not at all times welcome you to listen to you.
-There are different strategies that you can follow to make people feel empathetic and listen to you.
+Talking to someone about your problems is not always easy, and people may not always welcome you to listen to you.
+You can follow different strategies to make people feel empathetic and listen to you.
 But remember, don’t try to manipulate people with fake expressions and intentions.

-You can be very annoying to people if they can understand that you are not honest about your feelings and try to manipulate them.
+You can annoy people if they understand that you are not honest about your feelings and try to manipulate them.
 It would be best to be very honest, as honesty is the best strategy to gain an authentic first impression from someone.

-Of course, you can be strategic, but the strategies have to be objective, and your approach should be healthy enough.
+Of course, you can be strategic, but the strategies must be objective, and your approach should be healthy enough.
 Your honesty will add beauty to your confidence, communication skills, and politeness while asking someone to talk to you.

-Begin With Positivity & Create a Good First Impression
+Begin With Positivity and create a Good First Impression

 Whoever you talk to, being positive is very important.
-Even, if you are going through a bad time, it would be best to feel cheerful and sound optimistic.
+Even if you are going through a bad time, it would be best to feel cheerful and sound optimistic.
 Always wear an authentic smile.
-It will prove your strength and help you to stay courageous to fight the ordeals of life.
+It will prove your strength and help you stay courageous to fight life’s ordeals.
 If you remain frustrated, it means you have no intention to help yourself.
 And if you don’t help yourself, why will other people help you?

 We all know that “The first impression is the best impression.”
 Creating a good impression right at the beginning of a conversation may ease your effort to convince someone to talk to you.
-There are different ways you can make a great first impression on the people you meet for the first time.
+You can make a great first impression on the people you meet for the first time in different ways.

 - Be approachable